TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 git status
 ~~~

-the output should look like the exmaple below
+the output should look like the example below

 ~~~bash
 $ git status